-OSU-OKC's Center for Safety and Emergency Preparedness (CSEP) is a unique facility in the region.
+OSU-OKC's Precision Driving Training Center (PDTC) is a unique facility in the region.
 The Center focuses on partnering with private and public entities, and individuals that share an interest in furthering knowledge and expertise in the areas of defensive driving and safety.